axelvaldez/radical-companies/_posts/2023-01-13-lazy-greedy-cowardly.markdown

  </ul>
  <p>Competition also means&hellip;</p>
  <ul>
-  <li>Polarizing people. &ldquo;Humanity needs a strong leader.&rdquo; This mindset means that the boss is above the people who work for him.</li>
+  <li>Dividng people.
+The &ldquo;strong leader&rdquo; mindset makes the boss special, above the people who work for him.</li>
   <li>Other lines of division,
    <ul>
     <li>Owners and employees.</li>